 The RHS conducted a survey in spring 2013, in which it asked its members for their favourite scented plants.

 Traditional flowers such as sweet peas, hyacinths and honeysuckle topped the list, which consisted mainly of spring-flowering plants.
-We’ve selected one of our own best-selling plants from each of the top 12 scented plants and, for the next two weeks*, we’re giving you 10% off when you order any of these selected scented plants from the Thompson & Morgan website!
+We’ve selected one of our own best-selling plants from each of the top 12 scented plants.

 No garden should be without sweet peas.
 Their fragrance fills the air and the more flowers you cut, the more will grow.
 They’re great for ground cover or grown against walls, fences and trellises.
 A simple bouquet of sweet pea blooms on a windowsill or table just can’t be beaten.
 Sweet pea seeds should be sown either indoors in October, which produces much stronger plants, or outdoors in March and April.
 If you’re buying them as plug plants you’ll need somewhere to grow them on before planting them out.
 Sweet Pea ‘Scent Infusion’ is a real favourite with our customers.